 Technologies Since 1924

 From the beginning, Leopold has been synonymous with rapid gravity media filtration.
 Over the past 80 years, we've proven our expertise and leadership in filtration technology and offer a wide range of systems and equipment that employ the many innovations we have pioneered.

 |Clarification System Boosts Capacity, Reduces Maintenance||Leopold® Type XA™ Underdrain Video Overview||Big Steps In Plant Upgrade By Howard County Maryland Set The Pace For Restoring Chesapeake Bay Ecosystem|

-Xylem Inc., a leading global water technology company dedicated to solving the world’s most challenging water issues, has launched a cutting-edge, ozone-enhanced biologically active filtration system and multi-barrier solution for municipal wastewater treatment.
-Xylem’s Leopold Oxelia combines ozone, filtration and analytical instrumentation to deliver optimal wastewater treatment for water reuse and discharge into sensitive waters.
+Xylem’s Leopold Oxelia is designed for municipal wastewater treatment.
+The ozone-enhanced biologically active filtration system and multi-barrier solution combines ozone, filtration and analytical instrumentation to deliver optimal wastewater treatment for water reuse and discharge into sensitive waters.

 Howard County, Maryland Sets The Pace In Restoring Chesapeake Bay Ecosystem

 Howard County, Maryland, Bureau of Utilities recently completed the $92-million Addition No. 7 project at the Little Patuxent Water Reclamation Plant (LPWRP) to improve the quality of the plant’s effluent discharge and to reduce harmful nutrients reaching Chesapeake Bay.
 The project’s various increments took over five years to complete and incorporated innovative design solutions and state-of-the-art technologies for denitrification, aeration and disinfection.
 The project presents a model for Maryland’s 66 largest wastewater treatment plants and possibly procurement of municipal facilities elsewhere facing increasingly stringent regulatory changes.